Keratoconus

 Optometry & Specialty Contact Lens Practice located in Boston, MA & Newton Upper Falls, MA

 Keratoconus is a corneal condition in which your eye bulges outward and distorts your vision.
-At Vision and Ortho-K Center in Boston, and Newton Upper Falls, Massachusetts, Curtis Frank, OD, is a highly-skilled optometrist with more than 30 years of experience and special training in the treatment of corneal diseases such as keratoconus.
+At Vision and Ortho-K Center in Boston, Massachusetts, Curtis Frank, OD, is a highly-skilled optometrist with more than 30 years of experience and special training in the treatment of corneal diseases such as keratoconus.
 He uses the latest diagnostic technology and most advanced treatment options to correct vision problems that occur from keratoconus.
 Dr. Frank is an expert at fitting you for rigid gas-permeable contacts and scleral lenses, too.
 Contact the office by phone or online to schedule an exam.

 Keratoconus Q & A